 An externally-exposed NodePort service on port 8080 that allows pods and external users to access the Jenkins user interface.
 This type of service can be load balanced by an HTTP load balancer.

-An internal, private ClusterIP service on port 50000 that the Jenkins executors use to communicate with the Jenkins master from inside the cluster.
+An internal, private ClusterIP service on port 50000 that the Jenkins executors use to communicate with the Jenkins controller from inside the cluster.

 --- kind: Service apiVersion: v1 metadata: name: jenkins-ui namespace: jenkins spec: type: NodePort selector: app: master ports: - protocol: TCP port: 8080 targetPort: 8080 name: ui

 --- kind: Service apiVersion: v1 metadata: name: jenkins-discovery namespace: jenkins spec: selector: app: master ports: - protocol: TCP port: 50000 targetPort: 50000 name: slaves

 Deploy the Jenkins controller as a deployment with a replica count of 1.
 This ensures that there is a single Jenkins controller running in the cluster at all times.
 If the Jenkins controller pod dies or the node that it is running on shuts down, Kubernetes restarts the pod elsewhere in the cluster.